FusionCache/docs/docs/kvappend/kvappend.md

 }
 ```

-We want to add a surname member:
+We want to add surname and age:

 ```json
 {